 Building together with mutual investment is a core value at BeerMenus.
 As Eric’s team puts it, “When you brew, you’re building something.
 You’re taking something intangible, and turning it into something tangible, something to be enjoyed.
 You’re committing to a product and continually tinkering with it to make it the best it can be.
 In a word, it’s craftsmanship.”
 This appreciation of craftsmanship makes Render a great match for BeerMenus.
 We continuously craft the Render platform according to what our customers need and want, so that as they continue to redefine what’s possible, Render delivers it.

 BeerMenus’ automation makes it easier for establishments to delight guests with rotational craft beer programs, which in turn helps brewers and other makers.
 It’s a win/win, and reflects a philosophy that has made Render and BeerMenus a great fit.
-Render’s commitment to offering Free Plans enables the founder community with high-quality, low-stakes startup tools.
+Render’s commitment to offering Free Instance Types enables the founder community with high-quality, low-stakes startup tools.
 Similarly, BeerMenus prioritizes giving back to its community in a way that allows business owners to start ahead and scale efficiently.
 As Eric explains, “Our vision of BeerMenus was always inclusive.
 We wanted to enhance the craft beer community, and that very clearly meant we would not be pay-to-play.
 All businesses who sell beer will always have access to a free basic page on BeerMenus.”
 Render echoes these sentiments with always-free Static Sites and a start-free-and-scale attitude towards supporting entrepreneurs.

 Get started today to see for yourself.
 Cheers!